autowarefoundation/autoware-documentation/docs/installation/additional-settings-for-developers/network-configuration/enable-multicast-for-lo.md

     This will be reverted once the computer restarts.
 To make it permanent, follow the steps below.

+!!! note

+    Here, `lo` is the loopback interface.

+    You can check the interfaces with `ip link show`.

+    You may change `lo` with the interface you want to enable multicast on.

 ## On startup with a service (permanent solution)

 ```bash